Freight Shipping from Detroit to Pittsburgh

 How much does it cost to ship freight from Detroit to Pittsburgh?

-Full truckload (FTL) rates from Detroit, MI to Pittsburgh, PA currently range from $574-$708 for a standard dry van load over the 267-mile route.
+Full truckload (FTL) rates from Detroit, MI to Pittsburgh, PA currently range $574-$708 (roughly $2.15-$2.65 per mile over 267 miles).
 LTL shipments typically cost $347-$627 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Detroit to Pittsburgh?